Tecu23/Visualization-of-Dynamic-Memory-Allocation/README.md

 ## **Similar Projects**

 1. [Visualizing Dynamic Memory Allocations](https://core.ac.uk/download/pdf/189667001.pdf)  by Sergio Moreta and Alexandru Telea

+    - a visualization tool for dynamic memory allocation information obtained from instrumenting the runtime allocator used by C programs.
+The project aim is to  analyze the behavior of a C runtime allocator running on an embedded platform.
+The allocator should be able to serve tens of processes with thousands of malloc and free calls per second

 2. [Visualization of Dynamic Memory in C++ Applications](https://ltu.diva-portal.org/smash/get/diva2:1337031/FULLTEXT01.pdf) by Filip Salén

+    - this project aim to create an applicatio  for visualize the dynamic memory allocation for Gold Town Games and their game series World Hockey Manager.
+For the GUI were used the C++ libraries: Qt and wxWidgets

 3. [A Tool for Visualizing the Execution of Programs and Stack Traces Especially Suited for Novice Programmers](https://www.scitepress.org/papers/2017/63369/63369.pdf)

+    - this article shows a new way for visualization of program execution by using the CDI(C/C++ Debugging Interface) AND JDI(Java Debugging Interface), the information from those was transformed in JSON format and then used for visualization

 <br />
 <br />